 The course has a duration of four sessions of part-time study.
 A credit point system has been adopted, one credit point being awarded for each hour/week timetabled.
 Session 1 provides 7 credit points and Session 2 9 credit points.
 Each student must obtain 16 credit points before being permitted to enrol in Session 3.
 Year 2 consists of a compulsory graduate project (6 credit points total), and electives (4 credit points each).
 Each student must complete at least 3 electives.
-Thus the minimum number of credit points for the award of the degree is (16+6+12)=34.
-The number of electives offered in any session will depend on student numbers and interests.
+Thus the minimum number of credit points for the award of the degree is (16 + 6 + 12) = 34.
+The number of electives and interests.